gigascience/gigadb-website/docs/CREATE_CENTOS_BASE_BOX.md

 The live version of [GigaDB](http://gigadb.org) is currently running on a machine with Centos 6 as its operating system.
-Due to this reason, testing of new GigaDB code should be done with a Centos 6 development environment using Vagrant.
+Due to this reason, testing of new GigaDB code is being done with a Centos 6 development environment using Vagrant.
 This requires the use of a Centos base box.

+## Automating the creation of Centos base boxes

+It is possible to automate the creation of base boxes using [Packer](https://www.packer.io) which is "a tool for creating machine and container images for mulitple platforms from a single source configuration".
+The National Renewable Energy Laboratory (NREL) has kindly made available their packer scripts to automate the creation of Centos images in a [repo](https://github.com/NREL/vagrant-boxes) which has been forked [here](https://github.com/pli888/vagrant-boxes).

+## Manual creation of Centos base boxes

-The creation of Centos 6 base box is described in this document.
+The manual creation of Centos 6 base box is described in the remainder of this document.

-## Requirements
+### Requirements

 Download and install a copy of [VirtualBox](https://www.virtualbox.org) from its [official download page](https://www.virtualbox.org/wiki/Downloads).